apache/tvm/src/runtime/hexagon/launcher/README.md

 The launcher consists of two parts: part running on Hexagon, and part running on Android.
 They need to be compiled separately.
-Since some source files are shared between these two parts, make sure to delete all object files beteween compilations.
+Since some source files are shared between these two parts, make sure to delete all object files between compilations.
 Compile the Hexagon code first.

+The supported Snapdragon architectures are 855, 865, and 888.

 ### Prerequisites